Mahi-agrawal84/FrontEnd-Dev/README.md

 **Topic:** Filters, Responsive Design, and Media Queries

 ### What I Learned
-- Responsive Design Principles
+- Principles of Responsive Web Design
-- CSS Filters: blur, brightness, contrast
+- CSS Filters: blur, brightness, and contrast
-- Media Queries with breakpoints
+- Implemented Media Queries with breakpoints
-- Flexible Units: %, vh, vw, em, rem
+- Used flexible units like %, vh, vw, em, and rem
-- Tested layouts on multiple devices
+- Tested layouts on multiple screen sizes

 ### Task
 Build a responsive card UI (image, title, text) with hover transitions.